 To get to the Beer Park, just take the monorail to the Bally’s/Paris station and then head to the roof at Paris.

 The Park outside T-Mobile Arena

 If you’ve never visited The Park, located between New York-New York and T-Mobile Arena, you are definitely missing out on a unique Las Vegas experience.
 This newer entertainment district features an immersive blend of restaurants, bars, and live entertainment.
 If you’re looking for a rowdy crowd on the Fourth of July, this is the best spot to play bar games and grab a cold brew at Beerhaus, knock back some sake bombs at Sake Rok, and party just steps away from the home of the Vegas Golden Knights.
-This is also an ideal location to view the fireworks that will blast off from nearby Caesars Palace and Mandalay Bay.
+This is also an ideal location to view the fireworks that will blast off from nearby Caesars Palace, The STRAT, and Mandalay Bay.

 You can access The Park from the Monorail’s MGM station.
 When you exit, take the walkway across the street towards New York-New York and you’re there!

 If you’re looking for something a little more lowkey and off the Strip, the fireworks show at Red Rock Casino in Summerlin may be the perfect event for you.
 About 20 minutes west of the Las Vegas Strip, Red Rock Casino is part of the Station Casinos chain and offers a beautiful view of the mountains, a sparkling resort-style pool, and a massive casino floor away from the chaos you’ll find on Las Vegas Blvd.
 The fireworks show is scheduled to start at 9:00 pm on July 4th with a designated viewing area by the pool and amphitheater.